Geometry-Aware Langevin Sampling for Matrix-Valued Graph Learning: Appendix

 Finally, since both the target measure $\pi$ and the proposal kernel are written with respect to the same reference measure $\vol_g$, the usual Metropolis-Hastings construction applies on the measurable state space $(M,\mathcal B(M))$.
 Thus the transition kernel

 satisfies detailed balance,

 and hence $\pi$ is invariant.
-This is the standard Metropolis-Hastings theorem for general state spaces. \end{proof} \begin{remark} Let $M=\S_{++}^d$ be equipped with the affine-invariant metric, fix $X\in M$, and write a tangent vector in congruence-transformed tangent coordinates as
+This is the standard Metropolis-Hastings theorem for general state spaces \cite{GirolamiCalderhead2011}, and hence $\pi$ is invariant. \end{proof} The explicit SPD Jacobian formula stated below is standard for the exponential map on \(S_{++}^d\) under the metric